pjdufour/phoenix-importer/README.md

 ## Contributing

-We are not accepting pull requests for this repository.
+We are accepting pull requests for this repository.

 ## LICENSE